 During fiscal year 2001, the County implemented Governmental Accounting Standards Board Statement No. 34 Basic Financial Statements-and Management's Discussion and Analysis-for State and Local Governments, with retroactive reporting of all major general government infrastructure assets.
 To reflect the County's commitment to preserve and maintain infrastructure assets, the County selected the modified approach for the accounting of those assets.
 Under the modified approach, the County recorded infrastructure assets at estimated original cost, but did not record accumulated depreciation against these assets.
 Instead of recording depreciation, the County is committed to incur the maintenance expenses necessary to (a) preserve infrastructure at a condition of fair or higher on a scale from failed, poor, fair, and good to excellent and (b) preserve its paved roadway lane miles at an overall average of 55 or more on the American Society for Testing and Materials (ASTM) pavement condition index.
 This index has a scale of 0 to 100, with 100 as the highest level.
 A failed infrastructure asset is one whose condition is deemed unsafe and should be repaired or replaced immediately.
-An excellent infrastructure assets are not recorded unless they increase capacity or service potential, in which case they are recorded as additions to infrastructure at original cost.
+An excellent infrastructure asset is one that is newly constructed and functioning as intended.
+Improvements that lengthen the lives of infrastructure assets are not recorded unless they increase capacity or service potential, in which case they are recorded as additions to infrastructure at original cost.
 Therefore, resurfacing done to existing streets is not capitalized, but is treated as a maintenance expenditure under the modified approach.